GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics: Experimental Evaluation

 \subsection{Performance in Addressing User Queries (RQ1)}

 We conducted experiments to compare the performance of GateLens across the two introduced benchmarks.
-The first benchmark, consisting of 50 queries categorized by difficulty levels, was used to evaluate and compare the performance of GateLens and GoNoGo.
+The first benchmark, consisting of 50 queries categorized by difficulty levels, was used to evaluate and compare the performance of GateLens and CoT+SC.
 Both systems were tested using GPT-4o and Llama 3.1 70B as their underlying LLMs.
 The results are summarized in Table~\ref{tab:performance_comparison_gt50}.

-The results demonstrate that GateLens with GPT-4o significantly outperforms GateLens with Llama 3.1 70B, indicating GPT-4o's superior capability in interpreting and generating RA.
-Similarly, GoNoGo with GPT-4o outperforms its Llama 3.1 70B variant, with the performance gap growing as query complexity increases.
+The results demonstrate that GateLens with GPT-4o significantly outperforms GateLens with Llama 3.1 70B, indicating GPT-4o’s superior capability for interpreting and generating RA.
+Similarly, CoT+SC with GPT-4o outperforms its Llama 3.1 70B variant, with the performance gap growing as query complexity increases.
+CoT+SC performance declines with query complexity.
+This underscores the importance of the RA reasoning mechanism in GateLens, which enables effective handling of complex, unstructured queries by decomposing them into logical, structured expressions.
 Most notably, GateLens with GPT-4o achieved optimal performance on this benchmark, maintaining 100\% accuracy across all difficulty levels.
-This superior performance can be attributed to the RA reasoning mechanism integrated into our framework.
-By translating queries into RA expressions, GateLens explicitly captures the logical structure of operations, enhancing the clarity and precision of the generated code.
-This intermediate RA conversion allows the system to focus on the relevant table operations while filtering out irrelevant elements in the query, which greatly enhances the problem-solving capabilities of the LLM agent.
+This stems from integrating RA reasoning into our framework.
+By translating queries into RA expressions, GateLens explicitly captures the logical structure of operations, enhancing both the clarity and precision of the generated code.
+The intermediate RA conversion allows the system to focus on the relevant table operations while filtering out irrelevant elements in the query, greatly enhancing the problem-solving capabilities of the LLM agent.

-For the second benchmark, results in Table~\ref{tab:performance_comparison_user244} show that GateLens with GPT-4o and GoNoGo with GPT-4o significantly outperformed GateLens with Llama 3.1 70B.
-This performance disparity is primarily due to the strict code generation requirements of the task, including table filtering, merging strategies, and key-value mapping operations, where GPT-4o demonstrated markedly superior capabilities compared to Llama 3.1 70B for this purpose.
+For the second benchmark, results in Table~\ref{tab:performance_comparison_user244} show that GateLens (GPT-4o) and CoT+SC (GPT-4o) significantly outperformed GateLens with Llama 3.1 70B.
+This performance disparity is primarily due to the strict code generation requirements of the task, including table filtering, merging strategies, and key-value mapping operations, where GPT-4o demonstrated markedly superior capabilities.